Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace NTSC 1953 (V4L2_COLORSPACE_470_SYSTEM_M)
 ===================================================

-This standard defines the colorspace used by NTSC in 1953.
+This standard defines the woke colorspace used by NTSC in 1953.
 In practice this colorspace is obsolete and SMPTE 170M should be used instead.
 The default transfer function is ``V4L2_XFER_FUNC_709``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.
-The chromaticities of the primary colors and the white reference are:
+The chromaticities of the woke primary colors and the woke white reference are: